The Essence of Meat Flavour - An excerpt from Creating Thermal Process Flavours

 The Importance of the Culinary Approach to the Creation of Thermal Reaction Flavours

-This unique laboratory based course gives flavourists a chance to step outside their normal daily activities and really focus on the components and construction of a savoury flavour undertaking practical experiments with process reaction flavours, enzyme modified flavours and topnotes.
+This unique laboratory based course, updated in 2021, gives flavourists a chance to step outside their normal daily activities and really focus on the components and construction of a savoury flavour undertaking practical experiments with process reaction flavours, enzyme modified flavours and topnotes.

 They will have the opportunity to go back to basics to examine the interaction between the components and study synergies and clashes, understand how a flavour functions in the final food and trace that performance back to individual components within the formula.
 An essential element built into this course is the emphasis on creativity and how it can be stimulated and used to give fresh impetus to the role of the flavourist.

 A Guide to the Science and Technology of Reaction Flavours

 Delegates will have the freedom to create their own thermal process flavours which are then applied and evaluated in relevant foods.

 This 5-day course will provide delegates with the following:

 - The knowledge to develop a variety of thermal process meat flavours.

 - The skill of evaluating a reaction flavour and changing it to create the desired flavour notes for the target market.

 - An understanding of the principles governing the science, reaction and application of thermal process flavours.

 - An understanding of the raw materials and process parameters used in the production of thermal process flavours such as beef, chicken, pork, lamb, roast, boiled, bouillon etc.